 Above image from International Traveller Magazine.

-JR Yamanote Line, JR Saikyo Line, JR Shonan Shinjuku Line, Hanzomon, Ginza and Fukutoshin Subway Lines, Tokyo Tokyo Line, Tokyo Den-Entoshi Line, Keio Inokashira Line and the Narita Express.
+Train Line: JR Yamanote Line, JR Saikyo Line, JR Shonan Shinjuku Line, Hanzomon, Ginza and Fukutoshin Subway Lines, Tokyo Tokyo Line, Tokyo Den-Entoshi Line, Keio Inokashira Line and the Narita Express.

-Youth fashion and culture.
+Known for: Youth fashion and culture.

-Shibuya Scramble, Spain Slope, Center Gai, Koen Dori, Love Hotel Hill, SHibuya 109, Hachiko Statue, Bunkamura, Marui, Parco, Tokyu Hands, Shibuya Mark City, Tokyu, Shibuya Hikarie.
+What's around: Shibuya Scramble, Spain Slope, Center Gai, Koen Dori, Love Hotel Hill, SHibuya 109, Hachiko Statue, Bunkamura, Marui, Parco, Tokyu Hands, Shibuya Mark City, Tokyu, Shibuya Hikarie.

 Image of Shibuya Scramble found here.

-Ginza, Hibiya and Marunouchi Subway Lines.
+Train Line: Ginza, Hibiya and Marunouchi Subway Lines.

-High end shopping and dining.
+Known for: High end shopping and dining.

-Upmarket shopping, dining and entertainment, big department stores such as Mitsukoshi, Matsuya and Printemps, international brands such as Zara, H&M, Apple, Chanel and Louis Vuitton, boutiques, art galleries, Kabukiza Theatre, Yurakucho Gado-shita Dining.
+What's around: Upmarket shopping, dining and entertainment, big department stores such as Mitsukoshi, Matsuya and Printemps, international brands such as Zara, H&M, Apple, Chanel and Louis Vuitton, boutiques, art galleries, Kabukiza Theatre, Yurakucho Gado-shita Dining.

 Image of Ginza from the Japan Times.

-Ginza and Asakusa Subway Line, Tsukuba Express and Tobu Railways.
+Train Line: Ginza and Asakusa Subway Line, Tsukuba Express and Tobu Railways.
 Also, the Tokyo Water Bus.

-Senso-ji Buddhist Temple & Nakamise Shopping Street.
+Known for: Senso-ji Buddhist Temple & Nakamise Shopping Street.

-Senso-ji Buddhist Temple, Dempoin Temple, Asakusa Shrine, Nakamise Shopping Street, Shin-Nakamise Shopping Street, Kappabashi Shopping Street, Rox Department Store, Sumida River Cruise and Park, Asakusa Culture Tourist Information Centre, Hanayashiki Amusement Park, Asahi Beer Tower, Rokku Entertainment District.
+What's around: Senso-ji Buddhist Temple, Dempoin Temple, Asakusa Shrine, Nakamise Shopping Street, Shin-Nakamise Shopping Street, Kappabashi Shopping Street, Rox Department Store, Sumida River Cruise and Park, Asakusa Culture Tourist Information Centre, Hanayashiki Amusement Park, Asahi Beer Tower, Rokku Entertainment District.

-JR Yamanote Line, or via Meijijingu-mae Station on the Chiyoa and Fuktoshin Subway Lines.
+Train Line: JR Yamanote Line, or via Meijijingu-mae Station on the Chiyoa and Fuktoshin Subway Lines.

-Teenage culture and crazy fashion.
+Known for: Teenage culture and crazy fashion.

-Takeshita Dori, Omotesando (Japan’s Champs-Elysees), Meiji Shrine, Yoyogi Park, Togo Shrine, Nezu Museum, Omotesando Hills, Daiso Harajuku (100 Yen Shop), LaForest Harajuku, Tokyo Plaza Omotesando Harajuku, Oriental Bazaar, Kiddy Land, National Yoyogi Stadium, Ota Memorial Museum of Art, NHK Studio Park.
+What's around: Takeshita Dori, Omotesando (Japan's Champs-Elysees), Meiji Shrine, Yoyogi Park, Togo Shrine, Nezu Museum, Omotesando Hills, Daiso Harajuku (100 Yen Shop), LaForest Harajuku, Tokyo Plaza Omotesando Harajuku, Oriental Bazaar, Kiddy Land, National Yoyogi Stadium, Ota Memorial Museum of Art, NHK Studio Park.

 Image of Harajuku Girls from Tokyo Fashion.

-Shinjuku Station is the busiest railway station in Japan and the world, served by over dozen railway lines.
+Train Line: Shinjuku Station is the busiest railway station in Japan and the world, served by over dozen railway lines.

-The world’s busiest train station.
+Known for: The world's busiest train station.

-Tokyo’s skyscraper district, Kabukicho (Japan’s largest red light district), Golden Gai, Omoide Yokocho, Robot Restaurant, shopping including international brands such as adidas, H&M and Forever 21, Shin-Okubo Koreatown, Shinjuku Gyoen, Central Park, Japanese Sword Museum, department stores such as Isetan, Takashimaya, Odakyu, Keio, Lumine and Mylord, electronic stores such as Yodobashi Camera, Bic Camera, and Yamada Denki.
+What's around: Tokyo's skyscraper district, Kabukicho (Japan's largest red light district), Golden Gai, Omoide Yokocho, Robot Restaurant, shopping including international brands such as adidas, H&M and Forever 21, Shin-Okubo Koreatown, Shinjuku Gyoen, Central Park, Japanese Sword Museum, department stores such as Isetan, Takashimaya, Odakyu, Keio, Lumine and Mylord, electronic stores such as Yodobashi Camera, Bic Camera, and Yamada Denki.

 Image of Kabukicho from Japan Times.

-JR Yamanote Line, JR Keihin-Tohoku Line, JR Sobu Line, the Tsukuba Express and Hibiya Subway Line.
+Train Line: JR Yamanote Line, JR Keihin-Tohoku Line, JR Sobu Line, the Tsukuba Express and Hibiya Subway Line.

-Hundreds of electronic stores.
+Known for: Hundreds of electronic stores.

-Major electronic stores Sofmap, Laox, Yamada Denki, Akky and Yodobashi Camera, Maid Cafes, Tokyo Anime Centre, Mandarake, Radio Kaikan, Super Potato, Gamers.
+What's around: Major electronic stores Sofmap, Laox, Yamada Denki, Akky and Yodobashi Camera, Maid Cafes, Tokyo Anime Centre, Mandarake, Radio Kaikan, Super Potato, Gamers.

 Below image of Akibahara found here.